Right of way: Easements that benefit the public

 Right-of-way easements that benefit the general public are often created for foot, bridle, mountain bike, and ATV paths (often carrying a mix of users).
 These routes are all formally highways, but have legally restricted modes of use.
 Such rights-of-way might extend a recreational trail network from land owned by the government or a conservation non-profit, to connect trails to public roads, to make long-distance trails, or provide access to a beach or waterfront.
 Especially in common law jurisdictions, these can be created by longstanding use, also known as easement by prescription.
 They can also be purchased or by a government or conservation group or created by eminent domain.
 Property owners can also explicitly grant permission to use a route, either through a deed restriction or informal means such as posted signs, and may place restrictions on times or types of traffic allowed.
 Whether this permission can be revoked or expire from disuse depends considerably on the legal jurisdiction, how it was granted, and the circumstances of public use.
 Some of these "permissive paths" are closed once a year to prevent the creation of a permanent public easement.

 Some jurisdictions legally recognize the right to roam—to move through any undeveloped land unless otherwise posted or fenced.
 This allows wandering beyond established trails.
-Even without a general the right to roam, not all rights-of-way have a physical indication of boundaries, and some easements do not specify any particular path to be taken when crossing.
-Some easements permit certain recreational activities across a broad swath of land, as do many government-owned conversation areas.
+Even without a general right to roam, not all rights-of-way have a physical indication of boundaries, and some easements do not specify any particular path to be taken when crossing.
+Some easements permit certain recreational activities across a broad swath of land, as do many government-owned conservation areas.

 Some public rights-of-way are negotiated with government as a part of property development.
 This can result in a public-use right of way, such as an urban waterfront walkway, the public right to use a lobby as a shortcut during business hours, or public access to recreational land such as an urban park (which may include activities not limited to simply passing through).